 - Falling objects — If an object is unsecured, it can fall without warning and leave you severely injured.
 Many people think this only happens in warehouses or on construction sites, but even offices and classrooms pose a threat for falling objects.

 - Machine entanglements — This type of injury is most common in factories and workshops that use heavy machinery to perform tasks.
 Without the proper protection, clothing, hair and even limbs can become entangled within the machinery, causing serious injury.

 - Slipping or tripping — When objects or dangerous liquids are left lying around without warning, a slip and fall can be potentially devastating.

 - Lifting injuries — Overexertion is a big concern for employees, especially when dealing with lifting heavy objects.
 If you try to lift too much or work too hard, you are at risk of serious back, neck, knee and shoulder injuries that could potentially require surgery, and reduce your income.

 - Vehicle accidents — If your job requires you to drive for a living or be around vehicles driven by other employees, including commercial trucks or forklifts, you are at high risk for an accident.
 And if that vehicle isn’t properly maintained, or if you inadvertently get in the way of an unqualified employee driver, the resulting accident could be devastating.

 How we help

-No matter what type of workplace injury you have sustained or where it occurred, our personal injury lawyers are dedicated to helping you secure the compensation you need to recover.
-Not only do we look after your immediate care, but we help you receive treatment and compensation for long-term injuries, including workers’ compensation benefits.
+No matter what type of workplace injury you have sustained or where it occurred, personal injury lawyer Nora Leto is dedicated to helping you secure the compensation you need to recover.
+Kaylor, Kaylor & Leto not only looks after your immediate care, but also helps you receive treatment and compensation for long-term injuries, including workers’ compensation benefits.